-- (g) A billboard established within a business, commercial, or industrial area, as defined in the "Highway Advertising Act of 1972" (1972 PA 106, as amended) bordering interstate highways, freeways or primary highways as defined in said Act shall, in addition to complying with the above conditions, also comply with all applicable provisions of said Act and the regulations promulgated thereunder, as such may from time to time be amended. - 1.
-The following exceptions shall apply to properties bordering Interstate I-96 expressway only: - a.
-The maximum dimensions of each billboard face shall not exceed 14 feet in height and 48 feet in width.
-The maximum size of each billboard face shall not exceed 672 square feet. - b.
-No billboard shall be located within 300 feet of any single family dwelling. - (h) Permits.
-In addition to, and notwithstanding all other provisions of this Chapter, the Zoning Administrator may, when considering the issuance of, or the renewal of, a permit for a billboard sign, consider the following factors in making a determination or reaching a decision whether or not to issue a permit or renewal of a permit: - 1.
-Environmental impact resulting from the placement or continued placement of the sign, including any or all of the following: - Impact upon topography of the billboard location and surrounding topography. - Impact upon soil conditions such as, but not limited to, erosion resulting from existing drainage, resulting drainage, altered drainage, erosion resulting from wind deflection, or the ability of the soil to support a billboard of the type applied for. - Impact upon traffic patterns, both vehicular and pedestrian, resulting from the placement of such sign. - Impact on the use, future use, or continued use of the location of such billboard sign and surrounding area for residences, businesses, recreation, or other planned or proposed uses. - Impact of the billboard sign on the aesthetic environment of the Township. - 2.
-The demonstrated effects of the billboard sign on persons living, owning property, or doing business within the Township which may include, but are not limited to, any or all of the following: - Interruption of view. - Effect of illumination.
+- 5. A sign lighting device shall employ only lights emitting a light of constant intensity and no sign shall be illuminated by or contain flashing, intermittent rotating or moving light or lights.
+No sign or lighting device shall be placed or directed to cast the beams and illumination upon a public road, highway, sidewalk or adjacent premises causing a traffic hazard or nuisance.
+Signs shall not have light sources or reflect brightness in a manner which constitutes a hazard or nuisance.
+This includes signs with fluorescent text, graphics or background, as well as holographic signs. - 6.
+The display shall turn off completely or emit the minimal amount of light possible to create a black face from 11:00 p.m. to 5:00 a.m. when the Billboard is located at or within one thousand (1,000) feet of a residence.
+Amber alerts or other governmental emergency notices shall be exempt from this provision. - (h) Permits.
+In addition to and notwithstanding all other provisions of this Chapter, the Planning Commission shall, when considering the issuance of a permit for a Billboard, consider the following factors: - 1.
+Environmental impact resulting from the placement or continued placement of the Billboard, including any or all of the following: - a.
+The Billboard's impact upon the topography of the Billboard location and the surrounding area topography; - b.
+The Billboard's impact upon soil conditions such as, but not limited to, erosion resulting from existing drainage, resulting drainage, altered drainage, erosion resulting from wind deflection, or the ability of the soil to support a Billboard of the type requested; - c.
+The Billboard's impact upon traffic patterns, vehicular and pedestrian and any other means; - d.
+The Billboard's impact on the use, future use, or continued use of the requested location and surrounding area for dwellings, businesses, recreation, or other planned or proposed uses; and - e.
+The Billboard's impact on the aesthetic environment of the Township. - 2.
+The demonstrated or anticipated effects of the Billboard on persons living, owning property, doing business within, visiting, or passing through the Township, which effects may include but are not limited to any or all of the following: - a.
+Interruption of view; - b.
+Effect of illumination;

-- Alteration of vehicular or pedestrian traffic. - Negative effect on property values. - Effect on, or interruption of, ability to use property in customary and usual manner. - Public nuisance. - 3.
-The effect of the sign on public safety, including, but not limited to, attractive hazard, damage or threat of damage resulting from wind or storm effects upon the billboard sign, or any other demonstrated threat to the public safety resulting from the placement or continued placement of the billboard sign. - (i) Planning Commission Review.
-When any factor, related factor, or consideration, resulting from the provisions under subsection (h) above is at issue, either the Zoning Administrator, the applicant for a permit, or a party affected by such application or permit may bring the matter before the Planning Commission upon written application to the Zoning Administrator.
+- c.
+Alteration of vehicular or pedestrian or other traffic; - d.
+Negative effect on property values; - e Effect on, or interruption of, ability to use property in customary and usual manner; and - f.
+Public nuisance. - 3.
+The effect of the Billboard on public safety, including, but not limited to, its status as an attractive hazard, any damage or threat of damage resulting from wind or storm effects upon the Billboard, or any other demonstrated threat to the public safety resulting from the placement or continued placement of the Billboard. - (i) No permit for the erection or construction of any Billboard shall be issued or considered valid unless and until a written and signed consent of the owner of the property on which the Billboard is to be located has been filed with the Township. - (j) To the extent that they are not specifically inconsistent with the terms and provisions of this Section pertaining specifically to Billboards, all other terms, provisions, and conditions of this Chapter pertaining to signs shall be applicable to Billboards.